PejLab/LaDDR/README.md

 ```

 ```
-usage: latent_RNA.py prepare [-h] -i FILE -r FILE -d DIR [--batch-size N]
+usage: latent_RNA.py prepare [-h] -i FILE -r FILE [-p FILE [FILE ...] | --pheno-paths-file FILE] -d DIR [--batch-size N]

 options:
   -h, --help            show this help message and exit -i FILE, --inputs FILE
                         File containing paths to all per-sample coverage files.
 Each one has one integer per line corresponding to rows of `regions`.
   -r FILE, --regions FILE
                         BED file containing regions to use for PCA.
 Must have start, end and region ID in 2nd, 3rd, and 4th columns.
 Rows must correspond to rows of input coverage files.
+  -p FILE [FILE ...], --pheno-paths FILE [FILE ...]
+                        One or more paths to phenotype tables to regress out of the coverage data per gene before PCA.
+Files should be in bed format, i.e. input format for tensorqtl.
+Gene IDs are parsed from the
+                        4th column from the start up to the first non-alphanumeric character.
+  --pheno-paths-file FILE
+                        File containing list of paths to phenotype tables.
   -d DIR, --output-dir DIR
                         Directory where per-batch numpy binary files will be written.
   --batch-size N        Number of genes (at most) per batch.
 Default 200.